 Why This Tuna Melt Recipe is Great!

-- They’re made with a pantry staple, canned tuna, along with other basic pantry and fridge ingredients you probably have on hand
+- It’s made with a pantry staple, canned tuna, along with other basic pantry and fridge ingredients you probably have on hand

-- They can be customized to taste with add-ins
+- Can be customized to taste with add-ins

-- Of course, they’re super comforting and delish!
+- Of course, it’s super comforting and delicious!

 What Are Tuna Melts?